Proven-Paradox/shaper-system/Handbook.md

 Powers represent passive abilities.
 These generally modify rolls, giving benefits when certain conditions are met.
 They offer notable benefits when using certain types of Abilities or grant a benefit in some conditions.
 Powers cost 5 XP unless an exception is listed.

 Powers are described in more detail in Chapter 7.
-### Capstone Powers
+### Talents
-Capstone Powers represent significantly more impactful modifications to your character’s abilities.
-They either apply more broadly or have much higher influence than standard Powers, and as such they are only available when you reach a level divisible by 5 (5, 10, 15…).
+Talents represent significantly more impactful modifications to your character’s abilities.
+They either apply more broadly or have much higher influence than Powers, and as such they are only available at first level, and then when you reach a level divisible by 5 (5, 10, 15…).
 They have no cost to purchase.

-Capstone Powers are described in more detail in Chapter 7.
+Talents are described in more detail in Chapter 8.
 ### Utilities
 Utilities represent non-combat abilities that aid an adventurer.
 These may influence Skill rolls, or grant new options for a given hero.
 There is no limit on the number of Utilities a given character may purchase, and the XP cost for each Utility is listed in its entry.